OndrejKulhavy/OndrejKulhavy/README.md

      - 👍 facebook: [okulhav](https://www.facebook.com/Okulhav/)
      - 🦜 twitter: [OndrejKulhavy](https://twitter.com/KulhavyOndrej)

-### I’m currently working on...
-- Android app called [**Obec v Kapse**](https://github.com/OndrejKulhavy/Obec-v-Kapse), which shows you events in your :czech_republic: city/village.
-App is based on open data from [NKOD](https://data.gov.cz/).
-     - I also created some [sample data](https://github.com/OndrejKulhavy/OvK_OFN_datasets) that you can use for your similar project.
-- Website for *Studentský Parlament Ječná*.

 <!--
 **OndrejKulhavy/OndrejKulhavy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.